 PhD, Northeastern University

-Professor Frantz specializes in authoritarian politics, with research interests that bridge the fields of Comparative Politics and International Relations.
-She has regional expertise in Latin America and the Middle East.
-She has written two books on dictatorship with Natasha Ezrow, The Politics of Dictatorship: Institutions and Outcomes in Authoritarian Regimes and Dictators and Dictatorships: Understanding Authoritarian Regimes and Their Leaders, as well as a number of journal articles and book chapters on autocratic rule.
+Professor Frantz is the Honors Coordinator for the Political Science Department.
+She specializes in authoritarian politics, with research interests that bridge the fields of Comparative Politics and International Relations.
+She has written two books on dictatorship, The Politics of Dictatorship: Institutions and Outcomes in Authoritarian Regimes and Dictators and Dictatorships: Understanding Authoritarian Regimes and Their Leaders, as well as a number of journal articles, book chapters, and op-ed pieces.
 She is also part of a collaborative and ongoing project coding autocratic regimes, the data for which can be found on her web site.

 BS, University of California in Santa Barbara